Introduction

 Education and Training

-Begin by researching HCA training programs in your area.
+Begin by researching Health Care Assistant (HCA) training programs in your area.
 These programs typically combine classroom learning with practical experience and cover a range of topics, including patient care, basic medical procedures, and healthcare ethics.

 Gaining Experience